 If you choose to go sans veil, there are lots of other options to choose from.
 It’s all about figuring out what will look best with your dress and will complement the feel of your wedding day.
 Flowers make a natural hair accessory, whether you choose a single blossom or a boho-chic flower crown.
 Your can wear fresh flowers in your hair (ask your florist for help with this!) or if you’re worried about the blooms wilting, opt for fake flower accessories.
 There are also more glam hair accessories, like crystal headbands, hairpins, tiaras, clips, combs, barrettes, or bun wraps.
 And for a vintage touch, opt for a fascinator or even a hairstyle with feathers!

 Brides getting married in a classic setting, like a house of worship, may opt for an elegant long veil to complement their wedding-day look.
 The most traditional of bridal accessories, veils come in a variety of lengths.
-This chapel-length veil features feminine lace trim.
+This simple-yet-stunning (and affordable!) chapel-length veil will go with a variety of different dress styles.

 If you’re opting for a vintage-inspired wedding-day look, your bridal accessories should follow suit.
-This tulle birdcage veil beautifully frames the face in glamorous style.
+This pearl-adorned birdcage veil beautifully frames the face in glamorous style.

 Add a touch of sparkle to your wedding hairstyle with this vintage-inspired crystal comb.
 This comb is a great way to highlight a gorgeous updo.